Ouai Scalp & Body Scrub: Our Honest Review

-A true sugar scrub, this has a smooth, almost honey-like consistency interspersed with varying sized sugar granules.
+A true sugar scrub, this has a smooth, almost honey-like consistency interspersed with varying-sized sugar granules.

 Meanwhile, fatty acids in coconut and sweet almond oils moisturise (making this great for use on the body too), glycerin softens, and probiotics help to keep the scalp’s natural flora and fauna in balance.

-How to Use
+How to use it

 Designed to be massaged onto a damp scalp, this can either be used alone or mixed with shampoo for extra foaming (possibly a better idea on oily hair days as this doesn’t foam loads).